tmandersson/PSL1GHT/README.md

 ### Graphics

-Currently, PSL1GHT supports an animatable framebuffer for graphics display.
+Currently, PSL1GHT supports a double buffered framebuffer directly in the RSX's memory for 2D graphical display.
-It can poll information about the display, like resolution and refresh rate.
 3D support is not currently implemented.

 ### Input

-PS3 controllers are fully supported, and pressing the PS button brings up the in-game XMB menu.
+PS3 controllers are fully supported, and pressing the PS button brings up the in-game XMB menu, assuming the framebuffer is working.

 ### Filesystem Access